stt-datacore/website/static/crew/worf_insurrection_crew.md

 published: true
 ---

 Ba’ku Worf, now with kung-fu grip!
-Polarized crew; either a zero or 💯 depending on the area.
-Big event count paired with a top SEC base is good enough for shuttle use into the mid-game while being a great faction event crew for the long haul.
-His instant damage in the arena is unlikely to go out of style.
+The 2021 Klingon kollection did wonders for the value of a crew who ticks the other long-term value box for super rares - Faction events.
+As of this writing, Worf has added FIVE new variants to his résumé over the course of a year and his event count sits behind only The Man himself, James T. Kirk.
+With that juicy collection spot in tow and even some triggerless arena damage for the early game, Worf ends up being about as well-rounded as it gets for 2-skill crew not named Mirror Phlox.